 TAB.
 8.2- Requirements for creating open boundary files from a global configuration, appropriate for the subdomain of indices ib:ie,jb:je.
 "Index" designates the i or j index along which the u of v boundary point is situated in the global configuration, starting and ending with the j or i indices indicated.
-For example, to generate file obcnorth\V.nc, use the command ncks -F-d y, je-2 -d x, ib+1, ie-1 cessor ROMS [??], which is an s-coordinate model on an Arakawa C-grid.
-Although the algorithm has been numerically successful in the CLIPPER Atlantic models, the physics do not work as expected [?].
-Users are invited to consider open boundary conditions (OBC hereafter) with some scepticism [??].
+For example, to generate file obcnorth\V.nc, use the command ncks -F-d y, je-2 -d x, ib+1, ie-1 successor ROMS [Barnier et al. 1996, Marchesiello et al. 2001], which is an s-coordinate model on an Arakawa C-grid.
+Although the algorithm has been numerically successful in the CLIPPER Atlantic models, the physics do not work as expected [Tréguier et al. 2001].
+Users are invited to consider open boundary conditions (OBC hereafter) with some scepticism [Durran 2001, Blayo and Debreu 2005].